 As well as re-evaluating your paperwork remember to regularly spot check employees are following your processes (if you’re worried things have slipped it might be worth running refresher sessions) and that your way of working’s still fit for purpose.

-If you need to brush up on your business’ approach to COSHH then our training course could be just for you – you can find out all about it here.
+If you need to brush up on your business’ approach then our COSHH training course could be just for you.